Boiler Reliability

 Boiler faults

-In our survey we found that problems with boilers are common - 23% of owners with boilers bought since 2010 have experienced faults with their gas or oil condensing boilers.
-Not all faults require a boiler repair, but three in 10 owners have had a visit from the boiler engineer to fix a fault.
+In our survey we found that problems with boilers are common - 21% of owners with boilers bought since 2011 have experienced faults with their gas or oil condensing boilers.
+On average our members have had their boilers repaired 1.6 times since they bought or acquired them.

-A boiler losing pressure or water leakage are the most frequent problems, having affected 11% and 5% of people, respectively.

 |Gas boiler reliability table